jjh42/erlang-learning/README.md

 Worked examples from the O'Reilly Erlang book http://goo.gl/OuV1v

-This code is not intended for use (although you're welcome to use it under MIT license terms) just a learning exercise.
+This code is not intended for use just a learning exercise.

+It is licensed under the terms of the MIT license (see LICENSE).